ligurio/practical-fm/README.md

-## A List of companies that use Formal methods in Software engineering
+## A List of companies that use formal verification methods in software engineering

 If you see a company on the list that doesn't exist anymore, or does not use formal methods anymore, please send a pull request with an explanation.
 The same goes if you're currently working at, or know a company that uses formal methods but is not on the list.
 Please include the website, github (if applicable), locations, and sector.